Glenda Kemp: Early life

+Exotic dancing

 It was during the conservative 1970s, that Kemp began stripping with "Oupa", her pet python.
 Her scandalous actions and her provocative moves caused the Vice Squad to do their best to stop her, without success.
-The newspaper Rapport tagged her "Newsmaker of the Year".
 She was arrested on numerous occasions and charged with public indecency.
 Faced with barricades of Christian wives on one side and loyal fans and liberals on the other, she never gave up, but continued to provoke the attention of the public.

-Dirk De Villiers made Snake Dancer, giving Kemp the opportunity to tell her story in a full-length movie.
-The film was not well received by the South African public.
-She planned to leave her snake and dancing behind and follow a teaching career.
-Her notoriety resulted in many rejections at interviews for teaching positions.
-She then travelled to London to continue her dancing career there.
-She worked for Paul Raymond (publisher) in the Raymond Revuebar and at the Windmill Theatre.
-She also became a relief house mother at Epworth Children's Home.
+The newspaper Rapport named her "Newsmaker of the Year".

+Dancing itself was not the only way Kemp provoked the conservative public.
+She used various costumes, including her serpent, a devil hand puppet and stripping off a costume of bloomers, braces and a hat worn by Voortrekker women in a subversive jab towards Afrikaner nationalism.
+In 1973, she painted herself black, wore an afro wig and danced to drumbeats in the small, conservative Afrikaans town of Volksrust which had protested her visit.